aagrayFS/Math_120_Final_Project/README.md

 ### Google Colab Execution
 1. Open [Google Colab](https://colab.research.google.com/)
 2. Upload the `notebook.ipynb` file or connect to your GitHub repository
-3. Run the first cell to automatically set up the environment

 ## Data Description
 - **Old Yeller**: Contains text file of the book Old Yeller